-Students are housed at a private student hostel located in the attractive neighborhood of Notting Hill on the northwest corner of Kensington Gardens.
+Students are housed at a private student hostel located in central London with convenient public transport access.
 Breakfast and kitchen facilities are provided.

 Join the program team for an information session to learn more about the details of the Penn-in-London program.